 How to Decide When to Harvest

-For most farmers planting full-term hemp on a traditional schedule, harvest time will land between mid-August and early October.
+In most regions of North America, hemp crops are ready for harvest between mid-August and early October.
 Farmers with a small hemp crop used to be able to use visual cues to determine the ideal time to harvest their crop.
 Looking closely, farmers could spot a plant’s trichomes (small, mushroom-like glands on hemp flowers).
 When the trichomes turn from clear to a milky white color, the plants are ready for harvest.
 Nowadays, even small farmers need to test to stay in compliance with regulations so going on visual clues is not recommended for beginners.

 Weather May Dictate Your Harvest

 Farmers also need to keep an eye on the sky when choosing the right time to harvest their hemp crop.
 Farmers in the north of the country or at high altitudes must watch for an early cold snap.
 Hemp is a robust plant, but it can’t survive a hard frost.
-Additionally, harvest season also coincides with hurricane season, so farmers on the East coast and Gulf coast need to track hurricanes and tropical storms.
-Heavy rain and wind can damage plants, wash away terpenes, and saturate hemp, making it more difficult to dry and cure.
+Additionally, harvest season also coincides with hurricane season, so farmers on the East Coast and Gulf Coast need to track hurricanes and tropical storms.

 Harvesting hemp by hand is labor-intensive.
 Workers typically use machetes, shears, or tobacco knives to cut the stalks and bring the hemp to a waiting wagon or trailer.
 Where to cut the hemp depends on how the farmer intends to dry it.
 If you plan on screen-drying your hemp, you’ll want to cut smaller sections, so it is easier to lay them on the screens.
 If you are going to hang dry, you can afford to cut larger sections of the hemp.